aerogear/offix/docs/ref-advanced.md

 ## Querying Data when Offline

-To make sure that data will be available when device will be going online we need to query it with the proper `fetchPolicy`
+To make sure that data will be available when the devices comes back online, we need to query it with the proper `fetchPolicy`

 We recomend to always use default fetch policy and let offix to control the folow, however for advanced use cases